My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW08.jpg

-The following album would be their most accessible and featured a change to more funky beats, with Weller citing both The Beatles’ Revolver and Michael Jackson’s Off the Wall as inspirations.
+The following album was their most accessible and featured a change to more funky beats, with Weller citing both The Beatles’ Revolver and Michael Jackson’s Off the Wall as inspirations.
 Notable was the introduction of piano to their sound and the inclusion of a stripped-down acoustic song, “That’s Entertainment.”
 That song has become one of the band’s best known despite not being a hit single (it was an import in the UK due to being a European release only), likely due to later attention from covers by the likes of Billy Bragg and recognition from American publications such as Rolling Stone.
 “Start!,” modelled off The Beatles’ song “Taxman,” would be the band’s second #1 single.

 Two non-album singles naturally came out before the next album.
 The Jam continued to evolve their sound, with “Funeral Pyre” blending the funky, drum-driven sounds of the previous album.
 “Absolute Beginners” dove into a soul sound featuring horns.
 The band’s punk energy, now wonderfully blended with their R&B roots and expanding instrumentation, made for more complete and engaging songs.
-While not fitting in with New Wave and other post-punk sounds of the early ‘80s (though could be grouped with the likes of Joe Jackson), the band was holding their own with their unique sound.
+While not fitting in with new wave and other post-punk sounds of the early ‘80s (though could be grouped with the likes of Joe Jackson), the band was holding their own with their unique sound.
 Indeed, by then other than The Clash most other early punk bands were gone or moving in other directions consistent with the new era.

 PW09.jpg